Boritech-Solutions/Web/_pages/TechConsultant.md

     title: "3D Printed Weather Station"
 ---
 We have a time of scientist ready to help clients to solve problems using technology that includes from programming to build 3D printed parts to constructs instrument to gather the data they need.

-{% include gallery %}
+  * Puerto Rico Seismic Network
+    * gsof2ring is a program created by Boritech Solutions that provides the means to connect a Trimble RTX-enabled GPS directly to Earthworm as a trace via the gsof protocol.

+  * U.S. Geological Survey in Menlo Park, CA
+    * PyEWPlot Application Programming Interface (API)

+  * Cacao Valent Farm
+    * A weather station was build using our 3D printer to gather weather data at our client farm.
+Puerto Rico Seismic Network